NFL Power Rankings 2018: Where Each Team Stands as Season Approaches

 Cleveland has undergone a major roster overhaul this offseason, adding quarterback Tyrod Taylor, running back Carlos Hyde, receiver Jarvis Landry and, of course, quarterback Baker Mayfield.
 It's an interesting roster now, which is much more than the franchise has been able to say in at least a decade.

-Without clarity on Josh Gordon's absence, though, it's tough to jump all of the way on the Browns' bandwagon.
+Without clarity on Josh Gordon's absence, though, it's tough to jump fully on the Browns' bandwagon.

 This isn't to say that the Browns are going to go from winless to the playoffs in one year.
-They could however, win some games and be competitive this season.
+They could, however, win some games and be competitive this season.

 27. Buffalo Bills